Logo

 7. Advanced Centrality Comparison

 Problem: Different centralities capture different notions of importance.
-Which nodes are “versatile hubs” (high in many centralities) vs “specialized hubs” (high in only one)?
+Which nodes are “versatile hubs” (high in many centralities relative to the best scorer) vs “specialized hubs” (high in only one)?

 Solution: Compute multiple centralities, normalize them, and classify nodes by how many centralities place them in the top tier.